arkprotocol/cw-ics721-callback-example/README.md

 ## Demo

+All contracts are deployed on Stargaze and Osmosis testnet.
+There are deployment scripts described in  [scripts/SETUP.md](./scripts/SETUP.md).

 This is a full example demoing how cw721 interacts with ics721, incoming, and outgoing proxies.

 Demo will show how NFT and its metadata are affected using callbacks: